lscalese/iris-config-api/README.md

 Set sc = ##class(Api.Config.Services.Loader).Load(config)
 ```

-If you analyze the output, you can notice a dump of the configuration document with all variables evaluated.
+Take a look to the output, you can notice a dump of the configuration document with all variables evaluated and the status for each operation.

 <details>
-  <summary>Output : </summary>
+  <summary>Output (click to expand): </summary>

 ```
 2021-03-28 08:28:44 Start load configuration